 BROKEN BOXES: ABOUT THE PRODUCER

 "I recognize my own story is a very broken one and I am learning everyday how to be a better human.
 I want to be clear that my work with Broken Boxes is not asserting to take up any space that is not mine personally to hold.
-I stake no claim as a public voice for any Indigenous, Queer, POC, or Femme cultures and communities who are represented on the Broken Boxes project.
-I do not assert to profit off of any work in relationship to identity and struggle of others or myself as represented through the Broken Boxes project.
-I do not assert to speak for my family and community in Hawai'i as a representative to that place and I carry no colonial authenticity representation to prove my worth to anyone who may come after me in a harmful way.
-The work of the Broken Boxes project aims to archive our stories as collective radical and vibrant human beings who are resisting contemporary colonization and patriarchy.
-I am humbled by the opportunity to share the complex stories of people who are survivors of isolation, trauma and anxiety and to also share the stories of those who are grounded in their identity in a way many of us today are not safe or able to be.
-The work approached in the Broken Boxes project aims to provide some type of recognition for the in-between places where we all may connect, find relationship to each other and heal." -Ginger
+I stake no claim myself as a public voice for any Indigenous, Queer, Femme and POC cultures or communities who are represented through the Broken Boxes project.
+I do not assert ownership of any work or ideas in relationship to identity and struggle of those represented through the Broken Boxes project.
+I do not assert to claim any space other than that of amplifier for those who I am able to support through this project.
+I do not assert to speak on behalf of my own community and even my own family from my homeland in Hawai'i.
+I am in no way asserting to be a representative to that place through any work I do as I carry no colonial authenticity representation to prove my worth to anyone who may come after me in a harmful way around my relationship to place or identity.
+As an individual, I will continue to step aside and provide a platform in any instance that another individual needs to amplify the voice for their community or to share their ideas and work.
+The work of the Broken Boxes project aims to archive our stories as collective radical and vibrant human beings who are aligning through the intersection of resisting contemporary colonization and patriarchy.
+I am humbled by the opportunity to share the complex stories of people who are survivors of isolation, trauma and anxiety and to also share the stories of those who are grounded in their identity and work in a way many of us today are not safe or able to be.
+The work approached in the Broken Boxes project aims to provide some type of recognition for the in-between places where we all may connect, find relationship to each other, find solidarity and heal." -Ginger Dunnill